History of soccer in Brisbane, Queensland: First football clubs

 Organised games of football were being played in Brisbane by the mid-1860s, as reported by the Brisbane Courier in 1866: "ON the football ground, on Saturday afternoon, there was no match; but two sides were chosen, and a very lively game was played ...
 Five goals were kicked ...
 The football season will end in a few weeks and the committee of the club contemplate getting up some athletic sports as an appropriate finale."
-However, it is most likely that this report referred to the Brisbane Football Club (formed in 1866) and that they were playing in accordance with the Melbourne rules (codified in 1859, now known as Australian rules football).
+However, it is most likely that this report referred to the Brisbane Football Club (formed in 1866) and that they were playing in accordance with the Victorian rules (codified in 1859 as the 'rules of the Melbourne Football Club', now known as Australian rules football).
 The 'football ground' referred to here is most likely the area then known as 'Queen's Park' (now part of the City Botanic Gardens) or possibly the sports field located in the area then known as 'Green Hills' (then located beside Countess Street Petrie Terrace opposite the Victoria Barracks - now occupied by the Northern Busway), where cricket matches were also played since at least the early 1860s.

 The first known reference to a soccer club in Brisbane was the Petrie Terrace Football Club formed in 1876, whose players initially elected to adopt the "London Association rules" (codified in 1863 - now The Football Association's 'Laws of the Game') "until better ones could be framed ...".
 However, it appears that the club subsequently adopted the recently codified rugby union rules (1871), as just a week later it was reported that "At a meeting of the newly-formed football club at Petrie-terrace, held yesterday evening, it was decided to call the club the "Bonnet Rouge Football Club;" the uniform to be a red cap, of any shape whatever.
 The rugby union rules were finally adopted, as it was understood that these had been decided upon by other Brisbane clubs."

-As well as the Brisbane Football Club, the only other known Brisbane club at the time was the Rangers Football Club (formed in 1876), both of which were now playing according to both the Melbourne rules and the rugby union rules.
+As well as the Brisbane Football Club, the only other known Brisbane club at the time was the Rangers Football Club (formed in 1876), both of which were now playing according to both the Victorian rules and the rugby union rules.